Moovly/wordpress-plugin/readme.txt

 We recommend running it on PHP 7.3.

+Our plugin does not work with Permalink setting set to "Plain".

 == Installation ==

+1. Make sure the Settings -> Permalinks 'Common settings' is not set to 'Plain'.
 1. Take a backup of your website
 1. Install the WordPress plugin
 1. Activate the plugin through the 'Plugins' screen in WordPress